edw/clj-lens/README.md

-# Clj-lens: a tool for focusing on values
+# Clj-lens: Nested data structure querying and updating

 Have you ever wanted to update a map in an array in a map?
 Do you ever want to extract several values out of a similar data structure?
 Either